James-Git-Repo/Equity/README.md

 The CLI first attempts to use `Ticker.get_info()` (recommended by `yfinance`) and only falls back to the legacy `Ticker.info` property if necessary, which helps keep the exporter compatible across `yfinance` releases.
+When the real pandas, requests, or yfinance packages are unavailable (e.g., in offline CI), the tool falls back to bundled lightweight shims so the pipeline and tests still run.

 ## Testing and verification